Election 2020: Cities And Businesses Prepare For Post-Election Unrest, Violence

 "I've been buying weapons and guns ever since the first riots hit, so I'm definitely prepared for it," White says.
 He owns a business on Wilshire Avenue, "I'm worried about it but I'm just going to camp out there every night and defend my own business."

-Groups on both sides of the political spectrum are planning election night demonstrations and the very real possibility that the outcome could be unsettled for days or weeks after Election Day could escalate tensions.
+Groups on all sides of the political spectrum are planning election night demonstrations and the very real possibility that the results might not be known for days or weeks after Election Day could escalate tensions.

 Though Indiana University political science professor Ore Koren, who studies political unrest globally, says mass organized political violence is not a part of the American psyche.